limbernie/limbernie.github.io/_posts/2018-06-17-blackmarket-1-walkthrough.md

 [80][http-post-form] host: 192.168.10.130   login: supplier   password: supplier
 ```

 Boom.
 I'm in.
-And as you can see, what is in `top10.txt` is not important because the password is the same as the username.
+And as you can see, what is in `top10.txt` is unimportant because the password is the same as the username.

 ![Login Success - supplier](/assets/images/posts/blackmarket-1-walkthrough/0.g3bb3gue5yu.png)